JupiterOne/graph-hackerone/docs/jupiterone.md

 ### In JupiterOne

-TODO: List specific actions that the user must take in JupiterOne.
-Many of the following steps will be reusable; take care to be sure they remain accurate.

 1. From the top navigation of the J1 Search homepage, select **Integrations**.
 2. Scroll down to **HackerOne** and click it.
 3. Click **Add Configuration** and configure the following settings: